Edward John Ray

 Mindful of OSU’s commitment to the people of Oregon, Dr. Ray has overseen the expansion of dual-enrollment agreements to all 17 of the state’s community colleges, making it easier for students to complete four-year degrees.
 He has also taken a leadership role in fostering a more seamless P-20 system, working with area school superintendents, community college leaders and university colleagues to strengthen institutional connections and enhance the student experience.
 Dr. Ray has also helped to usher in a new era of partnership and cooperation between Oregon’s public universities.
 In Central Oregon, an effort to expand OSU-Cascades by 2015 to a robust four-year branch campus of Oregon State has begun, thanks to strong state and community support and financial investment.

 In addition to his work at OSU, Dr. Ray’s leadership extends to many organizations.
 He serves on boards of the American Council on Education and the Association of American Colleges and Universities.
+He was elected vice-chair of the board of directors of the AAC&U for 2014 and will chair the board in 2015.
 Dr. Ray also is involved with leadership in intercollegiate athletics and recently served as chair of the CEO Group of the Pac-12 Conference and the Enforcement Working Group for the National Collegiate Athletic Association.
 His nearly three-year term as the NCAA’s Executive Committee chair ended in August 2012.

 Dr. Ray was a member of the economics faculty at Ohio State from 1970-2003, serving as economics department chair from 1976 to 1992.
 He served as associate provost from May 1992 until May 1993, senior vice provost and chief information officer from 1993-1998, and executive vice president and provost from 1998-2003.